maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 ### Study 1 - for-in (iterable)

-But the real real Pythonic way to do this is to use the iterable in the for-in loop (not the iterator).
+But the real real Pythonic way to do this is to use the _iterable_ in the for-in loop, not the _iterator_.
 The for-in then first gets the iterator itself, and then uses it.

 ```python